 Julie Young is our GT specialist teaching small groups of students in 1st-4th grades.Often, students in 1st and 2nd grades are not yet formally identified, but require additional academic challenges.The zone of proximal development varies widely in these grades as students are mastering foundational skills.Julie pulls challenge groups for both literacy and math to support the 1st and 2nd grade teams and ensure that students needing an additional academic challenge receive that opportunity.
 Julie also teaches reading groups for 3rd and 4th grade students who are formally identified as academically gifted in reading.

 Robin Tobin is our GT specialist supporting all grades.Robin does teacher support and push-in instruction in the early grades and direct service in the older grades and is in charge of all GT testing and identification.
 For direct service, she primarily sees students who have been formally GT identified.For grades 4, 5 and 6, pull-out groups meet for multidisciplinary projects, creative challenges and logic exercises.In middle school one of the specials that 7/8 students can select is Creative Thinking.This is a mixed age class where students will think creatively, problem solve and pursue inquiry projects.
 Robin also collaborates with core teachers to provide curriculum extensions and add depth and complexity to the core curriculum.

 Specifically, Julie Young sees 1st and 2nd graders based on need, skill and teacher recommendation.
 Many of her students are not formally identified because it takes time to collect a comprehensive body of evidence for formal identification.

-In the middle school, any student who is up for a challenge may enroll in Creative Thinking or apply for Yearbook Staff.
+In 7/8, any student who is up for a challenge may enroll in Creative Thinking or apply for Yearbook Staff.

 Create your own unique website with customizable templates.